A Gr\"{o}bner basis for Kazhdan-Lusztig ideals: Introduction

 Moreover, our results generalize both the earlier Gr\"{o}bner geometry explanation of the monomial positivity of Schubert polynomials from \cite[Theorem~A]{Knutson.Miller} as well as their companion Gr\"{o}bner basis theorem \cite[Theorem~B]{Knutson.Miller} for \emph{Schubert determinantal ideals}.
 In brief, as suggested in \cite{Fulton:Duke92}, Schubert determinantal ideals can be realized as special cases of Kazhdan--Lusztig ideals, allowing us to use recursions for equivariant $K$-theory Schubert classes due to B.~Kostant and S.~Kumar \cite{Kostant.Kumar}.
-Although this approach assumes older background, it conceptually streamlines proofs by allowing induction among a larger class of ideals.
+Although this approach assumes older background, it streamlines proofs by allowing induction among a larger class of ideals.

 This paper is related to developments in \cite{Knutson.Miller:subword}, \cite{KMY}, \cite{Knutson:patches}, and \cite{Knutson:frob}.
 Specifically, our results complement recent work of A.~Knutson \cite{Knutson:patches} on reduced degenerations of \emph{Kazhdan--Lusztig varieties} \cite{Kazhdan.Lusztig} for generalized flag varieties of arbitrary Lie type.
 His paper provided inspiration for the present one.
-Employing the \emph{limit branchvariety} methods of \cite{Knutson:automatic} and \emph{geometric vertex decompositions} \cite{KMY}, he gives many options for iteratively degenerating a Kazhdan--Lusztig variety into a reduced union of affine spaces; this union is described by a \emph{subword complex} \cite{Knutson.Miller:subword}.
-More recently, Knutson also describes in \cite{Knutson:frob} an alternate approach to this degeneration using Frobenius splitting and Bott--Samelson coordinates, though he does not explicitly provide equations.
+He gives many options for iteratively degenerating a Kazhdan--Lusztig variety into a reduced union of affine spaces; this union is described by a \emph{subword complex} \cite{Knutson.Miller:subword}.
+More recently, Knutson \cite{Knutson:frob} describes an alternate approach to this degeneration using Frobenius splitting and Bott--Samelson coordinates, though he does not explicitly provide equations.